 Due to the COVID-19 pandemic, every high school governing body in America has had to decide when it is safe to play football in their state.
-Some have elected to play as if it were a normal year (Utah), some have delayed start dates but will still play in 2020 (Texas) and some have moved football to 2021 (California).
+Some have elected to play as if it were a normal year (Utah), some had delayed start dates but will still play in 2020 (Texas) and some have moved football to 2021 (California).

 Below is a quick overview followed by a specific list detailing every state’s decision on high school football.
 We will continue to keep this list updated as states adjust to the ongoing pandemic.